WESTMINSTER -- Col. Michael J. Colburn is coming home to Vermont.

 The USMB rotates a five-year cycle, touring in a different region of the country each year.
-It performs 29 concerts in the 31 days of October and visits New England, New York,
+It performs 29 concerts in the 31 days of October and visits New England, New York, Pennsylvania, Delaware and Maryland.

 Nick Pelton, in his second year as director of the 30-member BFUHS band, said he received a call from USMB National Tour Director Andrew Linden in early spring and was asked if the school would like to host the musicians.
 Pelton said the school was definitely interested but he had to conduct some follow-up work to make sure it was a feasible task.

 He said the gymnasium was chosen as the spot, as the band by policy does not perform for audiences with fewer than 1,200 people.
 Pelton said a planning committee was formed and preparation began within a couple of weeks.

 "I was completely thrilled," he said.
 "It’s a great way to bring together all the people in the community through music, which is an important part of our culture."

 Pelton said three students hoping to be named All-State -- sophomore tuba player McKenzie Brandon, junior alto saxophonist Tim Jones and senior trumpeter Emily Vaccaro -- will even get to perform solos before the USMB’s performance.